golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-2-hashcat.md

 VOLUME /golem/input /golem/output
 WORKDIR /golem/entrypoint
 ```

+{% alert level="warning" %}
+As the latest docker image tagged 'dizcza/docker-hashcat:intel-cpu' takes significantly more disk space, you might encounter technical issues with building this Docker image.
+In such case, please skip this section and use the Golem image hash provided here: '2c17589f1651baff9b82aa431850e296455777be265c2c5446c902e9'.
+{% /alert %}

 As Golem does not need any specific elements in the Dockerfile,`yacat.Dockerfile`is more or less a standard Dockerfile.